-Documentation needed: College-issued transcript.

-- 5. Successful completion of developmental level courses in writing and/or math from a regionally accredited institution.
-Documentation needed: College-issued transcript. - 6.
-Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams. - Documentation needed: Official AP / IB transcript.
-Policies for AP, IB, and CLEP can be found in our catalog.
-7. Students who achieve GED College Ready designation on the GED test will be exempt from placement testing.
-Students - 7.
-Students who achieve GED conege Ready designation on the GED test will be exempt from placement testing.
+- Non-degree, special credit students registering for a course that has no prerequisite.
+Check the college catalog for course prerequisites. - Successful completion (with a grade of "C" or higher) of a college-level math and/or writing course from a regionally accredited institution. - Documentation needed: College-issued transcript. - Successful completion of developmental level courses in writing and/or math from a regionally accredited institution.
+Documentation needed: College-issued transcript. - Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams. - Documentation needed: Official AP / IB transcript.
+Policies for AP, IB, and CLEP can be found in our catalog. - Students who achieve GED College Ready designation on the GED test will be exempt from placement testing.
 Students must submit a GED transcript reflecting a minimum score of 165 in each of these subject areas: Mathematical Reasoning, Reasoning through Language Arts, Science, and Social Studies.